Audition Songs for An American in Paris – By Character

-If you’re looking for audition songs for An American in Paris, it’s best to choose a classic, jazzy song from 1920s–30s musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for An American in Paris, it’s fitting to choose a classic song from jazz age musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because An American in Paris features songs from the 1920s and 1930s, the audition songs below are chosen to reflect the style of that era as well.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.